Six-Point Method for Multi-Camera Systems with Reduced Solution Space: Configuration Enumeration for Six-Point Solvers

 \subsection{Problem Definition}

-A configuration of point correspondences (PCs) can be modeled by a directed graph (also called digraph) by the following procedure.
+A configuration of point correspondences (PCs) can be modeled by a directed graph (also called a digraph) by the following procedure.
 The vertex $i$ in the graph represents the single camera $i$ in a multi-camera system.
-An edge from vertex $i$ to $j$ in the graph represents a PC from camera $i$ in the first view to camera $j$ in the second view.
-For example, the \texttt{inter-camera} and \texttt{intra-camera} cases in the Fig.~3 in the paper can be represented by \cref{fig:graph_representation}.
+An edge from vertex $i$ to $j$ in the graph represents a PC from camera $i$ in view 1 to camera $j$ in view 2.
+For example, the \texttt{inter-camera} and \texttt{intra-camera} cases in Fig.~3 in the paper can be represented by \cref{fig:graph_representation}.
 Then enumerating all the configurations can be equivalently converted to a graphical enumeration problem~\cite{harary1973graphical}.

 {\bf Problem Reformulation}: We aim to count the $n$-edge directed graphs.
 The graphs do not have an isolated vertex.
-The graphs can contain loops (edges connecting a vertex to itself) and multiple edges (more than one edge connecting the same pair of vertices).
+The graphs allow for the presence of loops, which denote edges connecting a vertex to itself, and multiple edges, indicating the existence of more than one edge connecting the same pair of vertices.

 How to count and enumerate distinct graphs for a given edge number $n$?
 Two graphs are distinct if and only if two conditions are met: (1) they are not isomorphic, (2) they cannot be converted to each other by reversing all edge directions of one graph.
-A graph $\mathcal{G}$ consists of a pair $(\mathcal{V}, \mathcal{E})$, where $\mathcal{V}$ is the set of vertices and $\mathcal{E}$ the set of edges.
-In the paper, we are particularly interested in $n = 6$, \emph{i.e.}, a minimal configuration of six PCs.
+A graph $\mathcal{G}$ comprises a pair $(\mathcal{V}, \mathcal{E})$, where $\mathcal{V}$ represents the set of vertices, and $\mathcal{E}$ represents the set of edges.
+In this paper, we are particularly interested in $n = 6$, \emph{i.e.}, a minimal configuration of six PCs.